lxc/incus/doc/api-extensions.md

 ## `qemu_scriptlet`

 This adds the ability to run a scriptlet at various stages of startup: using the `raw.qemu.scriptlet` configuration key.

+## `instance_auto_restart`

+This introduces a new `boot.autorestart` configuration key which when set to `true` will have the instance automatically be restarted upon unexpected exit for up to 10 times over a 1 minute period.